publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schV/m__us_usc_t15_s697.md

     (f) __Effective date__

-        The fees authorized by subsections (b) and (d) of this section shall apply to financings approved by the Administration on or after October 1, 1996.
+        The fees authorized by subsections (b) and (d) shall apply to financings approved by the Administration on or after October 1, 1996.

     (g) __Calculation of subsidy rate__